faenrandir/a_careful_examination/communications/response_to_callister_bom_man_made_or_god_given.md

 > I became flesh and blood to dwell with men; and like man I became an infant of days, to be born of the woman.
 Here I became in all things like man, to suffer temptations, to suffer persecution; to resemble man's weakness, by hiding myself.
 All this I have done, to be a judge of the infirmities of man, that 1 might be a judge of what man had to go through, and a clear judge of the different conduct in mankind.

-In general, King Benjamin's speech may be viewed as [typical of revival conference speeches from the early 1800s](https://truthisrestoredagain.wordpress.com/2014/02/01/revival-sermons-in-the-book-of-mormon/).
+In general, King Benjamin's speech may be viewed as [typical of revival conference speeches from the early 1800s](https://truthisrestoredagain.wordpress.com/2014/02/01/revival-sermons-in-the-book-of-mormon/), and it is [full of ideas permeating Smith's milieu]({{ "/similarities-between-benjamins-speech-and-1800s-milieu/" | relative_url }}).

 > <span style="color:red; margin-left:-30px;">[Doctrine:2f] Or the allegory of the olive tree with all its complexity and doctrinal richness (see Jacob 5)?
 When I read that allegory, I have to map it out to follow its intricacies.</span>